 Keefer Bar’s mixologists are some of the best in the city.
-Just talk to them and establish a taste profile and let them make you a custom cocktail – no menu needed!
+Just talk to them, establish a taste profile, and let them make you a custom cocktail – no menu needed!

 Now after a full day, I’m sure you’re ready to hit the hay.
-But not to worry, there’s plenty left on our list of how to spend 4 days in Vancouver.
+But don’t worry; there’s plenty left on our list of how to spend 4 days in Vancouver.

 How to Spend 4 Days in Vancouver – Day 2

 After a fairly urban start, I want to transition you slowly to some of Vancouver’s more outdoorsy sites – that’s what we’re famous for, after all!

 I’m mapping out the day using bikes, but it can easily be adapted for walking or even public transport.

 So let’s get started on the second day of our guide to how to spend 4 days in Vancouver.

 Day 2 of our 4-day Vancouver itinerary starts back in Gastown at Catch 122.

 Even if you’ve stayed out late, you’ll be happy to know that you can grab some of the best breakfast in Vancouver – or brunch, whatever you want – served daily at Catch 122 until 3:00 pm.